KLPainter/CodeWarsIndependent/README.md

-# CodeWars
+# CodeWars Independent

 This is a collection of my solutions to Code Wars challenges that I chose myself.
-These are generally level

 For solutions to Code Wars challenges assigned as part of Alchemy Code Lab coursework, please see my CodeWars repo.